Do you need a lens hood?

 Types of lens hoods

-These type of lens hood are also referred to as tulip or flower lens hood.
-They have with a wide angle zoom lens because they have extensions to maximize the coverage area.
+These types of lens hoods are also referred to as tulip or flower lens hood.
+They work with a wide-angle zoom lens because they have extensions to maximize the coverage area.
 Camera sensors are rectangular in shape, so petal hoods block every bit of ambient light.

 You may not realize the flares while taking the pictures until you view them later on your computer.
 Some lenses are prone to flares more than others.
-Flares are also as a result of low-quality filters or lens that have less anti-glare coatings.
+Flares are also a result of low-quality filters or lenses that have less anti-glare coatings.

-Protect lens from damage
+It protects your lens from damage

 A hood ensures your lens is protected from all these damages.
-Apart from the main damages, a hood also protects the lens from debris such as dust, snow or rain.
+Apart from the significant injuries, a hood also protects the lens from debris such as dust, snow, or rain.

 Capture flare effect